-First, a word of reassurance to anyone applying for a visa, green card, or other U.S. immigration benefit: None of the government agencies that deal with these matters are biased toward denying visas to eligible applicants -- though they are forced to make quick decisions in the case of many temporary visa applications.
-When it comes to green card (also called immigrant visa or lawful permanent residence) applications, however, they will usually give you many chances to supplement your application and make it worthy of approval.
+First, a word of reassurance to anyone applying for a U.S. nonimmigrant visa, green card, or other U.S. immigration benefit: Although the U.S. government agencies that deal with these matters are forced to make quick decisions in the case of many temporary (nonimmigrant) visa applications, when it comes to permanent residence (also called immigrant visa or green card), they will often give you more than one chance to supplement your application and make it worthy of approval.

-If you are applying for a nonimmigrant visa through a consulate overseas, you have no appeal after a denial.
-The consulate is at least required to tell you the reason for the denial, and often the fastest thing is to fix the problem and reapply.
+If you are applying for a nonimmigrant visa through a U.S. consulate overseas, you have no appeal after a denial.
+The consulate is at least required to tell you the reason for the denial.
+Often, the fastest thing is to fix the problem (if possible) and reapply.

-If you are applying for an immigrant visa (lawful permanent residence), the consulate will give you one year after the denial of your visa application to provide information aimed at reversing the denial.
-At the end of the year, your application will be closed and you must start all over again.
+If you are applying for an immigrant visa (U.S. lawful permanent residence) and get denied, the consulate will tell you why.
+A common reason for denial is that your application was incomplete and that further documentation is required to make a favorable decision.
+So the denial is not permanent—you'll have one year to provide information aimed at reversing the denial.
+If a year goes by and you can't satisfy the visa officer with the necessary proof, your application will be closed and you must start all over again.
 There is no appeal from the denial or the closure.